GLOBAL MARKETS-Shares dip from recent highs, euro gains

 "The confirmation that there's going to be a push for a new governor (and) that new governor is going to have a mandate of 2 percent inflation - that plus the fiscal stimulus is a major negative for the yen," said Callum Henderson, global head of FX research for Standard Chartered Bank in Singapore.

-Tokyo markets were closed on Monday for a holiday but MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.5 percent on the statement, holding near a 17-month peak set on Friday.
+Tokyo markets were closed on Monday for a holiday but MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.5 percent on the statement, remaining near a 17-month peak set on Friday.

 COMMODITIES RECOVER